How to Write a Powerful LinkedIn Summary That Builds Authority and Attracts Opportunities

 To update or revise your summary, navigate to your profile dashboard and select the editing option in your top section.
 Look for the section titled “About” or “Summary” and make sure it reflects your current goals, voice, and accomplishments.

-Why Is Your Profile Summary So Important?
+Why Is a LinkedIn Summary Important?

 How to Write a Powerful Professional Summary